Estimated reading time: 3 minutes

-Your salary is often only one fraction of an attractive remuneration package.
+- Salary is only part of the bigger picture - your salary is often only one fraction of an attractive remuneration package.
 Some employers use salary bands alongside a range of benefits and bonuses to create a package which is appropriate to your role.
 Questions about your salary history may not take these additional elements into consideration and could prevent the opportunity for you to discuss your remuneration expectations.

-Although many employers are supporting professionals in an attempt to close the pay gap and fight for equality in the workplace, there’s a chance that, in answering a salary interview question, you are harming progress.
+- It may harm the potential for equal pay - although many employers are supporting professionals in an attempt to close the pay gap and fight for equality in the workplace, there’s a chance that, in answering a salary interview question, you are harming progress.
 Your potential employer may use the information as an opportunity to make a similar offer, binding you to the pay bracket you’re already in.

-Interview questions are usually designed to determine your level of skill and whether you’re a cultural fit for the role.
+- You may undermine your professional value - interview questions are usually designed to determine your level of skill and whether you’re a cultural fit for the role.
 By responding to a salary interview question, you may inadvertently pigeonhole yourself into the same pay bracket, irrespective of the level of skill you have.
 You could miss the opportunity to earn according to the new challenge.

 The pros of sharing your salary history

-It’s unlikely that you’ll want to leave your current role for one which pays less.
+- Helps your recruiter find suitable opportunities - It’s unlikely that you’ll want to leave your current role for one which pays less.
 To help maximise how effective your recruiter is at supporting you in your job search, you may find it helpful to let them know how much you’ve been earning in previous positions and what your remuneration expectations are, so they can narrow down the search field and help you progress.

-You can use a salary expectations question as an opportunity to negotiate a higher starting salary.
+- An opportunity to open negotiations - you can use a salary expectations question as an opportunity to negotiate a higher starting salary.
 Don’t forget to do your homework before an interview — check the regional salary benchmark for your role and skill set against a recognised industry report like the Robert Half 2020 Salary Guide.
 Our research has shown that professionals are gaining confidence and beginning to request benefits at the interview stage.

-Starting a conversation about salary history could provide you with an opportunity to show how far you’ve come in your career.
+- Showcase your career growth and professional value - Starting a conversation about salary history could provide you with an opportunity to show how far you’ve come in your career.
 By including details of pay rises and bonuses received, you can show how much value you’ve brought to previous employers throughout your tenure.
 You can also educate yourself on in-demand skills for the coming months and use them to pitch yourself at a higher professional value.